jimmykzm94/crossfirmarizer/README.md

 # 🌷 CrossFirmarizer 🌷
 ![crossfirmarizer_banner.png](crossfirmarizer_banner.png)

+> ⚠️ This README is still work in progress!

-CrossFirmarizer is a lightweight, high-performance alternative to Firmata for controlling microcontrollers from a host computer—without sacrificing low-level control or portability.
-It exists to bridge high-level experimentation and low-level embedded control—without forcing you to choose between them.
+CrossFirmarizer is a framework alternative to Firmata for controlling microcontrollers from a host computer, without sacrificing low-level control or portability.
+It exists to bridge high-level software control and low-level embedded control without forcing you to choose between them.

-Unlike Firmata, it allows seamless integration of vendor HAL drivers and custom bare-metal logic without breaking the communication layer.
+Unlike Firmata, it allows seamless integration of vendor HAL drivers and custom bare-metal logic without breaking the firmware application layer.

 > **⚠️ Prototype-Focused:** CrossFirmarizer is designed for rapid development and experimentation.
 It is not optimized for production reliability, safety-critical systems, or long-term deployment.